 That night I drank with Fabo, the seismic oil explorer from Charleroi, at the Buffalo Bar.
 He downed Heinekens as fast as I drank vodka-tonics.
 The girls at the bar were eager to go upstairs for a short-time session.

-Tomorrow was Loy Krathong, the annual festival venerating Siddhartha Guatama by floating a candle on a banana leaf raft to symbolically the sins of past 12 months.
+Tomorrow was Loy Krathong, the annual festival venerating Siddhartha Guatama by floating a candle on a banana leaf raft to symbolically the sins of past twelve months.
 A more glamorous aspect of the Buddhist celebration required women and girls to attire themselves as an ancient king's favorite consort.
 These traditional outfits cost 1000s of baht to rent for the evening.
 Mint had a stunning outfit planned for the following evening.
 The rich American wanted only the best.

 "Hey, Yankee Dog.
 You are a free man again.
 You can go with anyone."
 Fabo knew my taste ran to skinny and the young Belgian invited several young beauties to join us for drinks.